-Update: I eventually received my $100 voucher and the full reimbursement claim.
+Update: United Airlines lost my baggage.
+I eventually received my $100 voucher and the full reimbursement claim.
 It took many months and repeated phone calls.
 My advice is to be persistent and keeping calling.

-You may remember that when Felip and I flew to Alaska for our epic month-long adventure, United lost our luggage, including all of our camping gear, requiring a lot of hustling to buy new equipment before heading to Denali National Park.
+You may remember that when we flew to Alaska for our epic week-long adventure, United lost our luggage, including all of our camping gear, requiring a lot of hustling to buy new equipment before heading to Denali National Park.

 I’ve had some reader inquiries regarding how that all turned out, so here’s an update.